MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 ## Prerequisites

 - The code in this article is based on the Prompt Users for Input sample.
-You'll need a copy of either the **[C# Sample](https://aka.ms/cs-primitive-prompt-sample) or [JavaScript Sample](https://aka.ms/js-primitive-prompt-sample)**.
+You'll need a copy of either the **[C# sample](https://aka.ms/cs-primitive-prompt-sample), [JavaScript sample](https://aka.ms/js-primitive-prompt-sample), or [Python sample](https://aka.ms/python-primitive-prompt-sample)**.
 - Knowledge of [managing state](bot-builder-concept-state.md) and how to [save user and conversation data](bot-builder-howto-v4-state.md).

 ## About the sample code